How to Grow and Care for Swiss Cheese Plants (Monstera)

 Anthracnose

 Caused by fungal species in the Colletotrichum genus, this disease causes the leaves to start to yellow on the margins before turning entirely yellow and dying.
-You might also see yellow coloring or lesions on the stems.

-At the same time, use a copper spray designed for use on indoor plants.
+Use a copper spray designed for use on indoor plants.
 Apply it according to the manufacturer’s directions, spraying once a week or every 10 days.

 A close up square image of a plastic bottle of CEASE biological fungicide isolated on a white background.